A conversation with

 Outspoken is proud to work with two bookstores in Maleny, Maleny Bookshop and Rosetta Books (bookseller on the night).
 We thank Tyyni Lang and Fi Hunter and Jan Cornfoot for their continued support of our events.
-We'd also like to thank Maleny Community Centre for their continuing help, apart from anything else they'll be running the bar on each of these nights.
+We'd also like to thank Maleny Community Centre for their continuing help, apart from anything else they'll be running the bar on the night.
 Complimentary biscuits and cheese will be available pre-show.

 If you know someone who you think might be interested in attending please pass on the information.
 Outspoken receives no external funding, we depend upon you, our audience, for support.
 Many thanks.

 Please sign up to our newsletter to receive advance notice of upcoming events.
 Several recent events sold out.
 By subscribing to our email service you can beat the rush. [not subscribed to our emails?
 It's very easy, just visit our home page and type your email address in the form at the bottom, that's all you have to do.]

 Please Note: this year we've moved to an on-line ticket service called 'try booking', please click on the 'buy tickets' button to purchase tickets.
 There are no extra fees.
 A limited number of tickets will be made available for cash sale at Maleny Bookshop.